LopeKinz/BTCSt3aIer/readme.md

 </p>

 ## Problems
-- Online Users not functioning
+- Online Users not functioning (number not changing)
-- Tokens buggy
+- Tokens buggy (says token invalid even when ist saved in the token.txt)

 ## Warning
 - If you Paid for this or similar product you most likely got Scammed!